-\Corresponding author: Bernhard Wieland: bernhard.wieland@uni-ulm.de.

-K.U. has been supported by the Deutsche Forschungsgemeinschaft (DFG) under GrK 1100 and Ur-63/9.
-B.W. is funded by the state of Baden-Württemberg within the Landesgraduierten program.
-This paper was partly written while K.U. was Visiting Professor at MIT, Cambridge (USA).
-The authors thank Sébastien Boyaval for fruitful discussions on the topic of the paper.
+[‡]Institute of Numerical Mathematics, University of Ulm, Helmholtzstrasse 18, D-89069 Ulm, Germany (karsten.urban@uni-ulm.de, bernhard.wieland@uni-ulm.de).
+The second author has been supported by the Deutsche Forschungsgemeinschaft (DFG) under GrK 1100 and Ur-63/9.
+The third author is funded by the state of Baden-Württemberg according to the State Postgraduate Scholarships Act (Landesgraduiertenförderungsgesetz).
+This paper was partly written while the second author was Visiting Professor at MIT, Cambridge, MA.

-stochastic influence which is infeasible in particular for more complex PDEs.
+might think of parameter studies or optimization.
+Such a many-query situation requires the numerical solution of the PDE for many instances of parameter and stochastic influence, which is infeasible in particular for more complex PDEs.
 Hence, model reduction is required.

 It should be noted that we are not concerned with stochastic PDEs involving the Itô calculus.
-This is the reason why we use the term PDEs with stochastic influences, even though this might be a bit lengthy.
+This is the reason we use the term PDEs with stochastic influences, even though this might be a bit lengthy.

-The reduced basis method (RBM) has intensively been studied for the numerical solution of PPDEs, e.g. [7, 15, 16, 19], a complete list of references would go far beyond the scope of this paper.
-The basic idea is an offline-online decomposition combined with a rigorous a-posteriori error control.
-In the offline stage, a reduced basis is formed by solving the complex PPDE for certain parameter values, so-called snapshots.
-The selection is based upon a Greedy algorithm using a rigorous error bound, [20].
+The reduced basis method (RBM) has intensively been studied for the numerical solution of PPDEs; see, e.g., [7, 15, 16, 20]; a complete list of references would go far beyond the scope of this paper.
+The basic idea is an offline-online decomposition combined with a rigorous a posteriori error control.
+In the offline stage, a reduced basis (RB) is formed by solving the complex PPDE for certain parameter values, so-called snapshots.
+The selection is based upon a Greedy algorithm using a rigorous error bound [21].
 The so formed reduced system is then used in the online stage for a highly efficient simulation for a given new parameter.

-One might think that this approach can immediately be used also for PPDEs with stochastic influences, viewing the stochasticity, i.e. stochastic events or inputs, as additional parameters.
-However, unlike for deterministic parameters, we have generally no distance measure in the probability space at our disposal, so that the ideas cannot be transferred directly.
-A basic assumption of the RBM is a smooth dependence of the solution of the PPDE w.r.t. the parameter, which can not be assured due to the lack of the distance measure.
+One might think that this approach can immediately be used also for PPDEs with stochastic influences, viewing the stochasticity, i.e., stochastic events or inputs, as additional parameters.
+However, unlike for deterministic parameters, we have generally no distance measure in the probability space at our disposal, and so the ideas cannot be transferred directly.
+A basic assumption of the RBM is a smooth dependence of the solution of the PPDE with respect to the parameter, which cannot be assured due to the lack of the distance measure.
 Furthermore, the dimension of the parameter space crucially influences the efficiency of the RBM.
 In the case of stochastic influences, the parameter space may be infinite-dimensional.

-As a way-out, we propose to use a Karhunen-Loève (KL) expansion [12, 13, 17] of the stochastic process and appropriately truncate it.
-Even though the resulting expansion coefficients are still random variables, i.e. functions w.r.t. the stochastic event, we treat them in some way as parameters that can be modeled using polynomial chaos (PC) expansions [21, 22].
+As a way out, we propose using a Karhunen-Loève (KL) expansion [12, 13, 17] of the stochastic process and appropriately truncating it.
+Even though the resulting expansion coefficients are still random variables, i.e., functions with respect to the stochastic event, we treat them to some extent as parameters that can be modeled using polynomial chaos (PC) expansions [22, 23].
 The KL truncation error of course has to be analyzed.
 The KL expansion shows some resemblance to the empirical interpolation method (EIM) [2, 18] in order to obtain an affine decomposition of random and spatial variables, where the random variables correspond to the parameter dependent EIM coefficients.
-Consequently, our analysis is in some parts similar to the EIM analysis e.g. in [18].
+Consequently, our analysis is in some parts similar to the EIM analysis in, e.g., [18].

-PDEs with stochastic influences have been widely studied in the literature, where, apart from Monte Carlo methods, also weak solutions in space and probability are considered.
+PDEs with stochastic influences have been widely studied in the literature, where, apart from Monte Carlo methods, weak solutions in space and probability also are considered.
 These techniques are also known as stochastic collocation methods [1] or stochastic finite elements [6].
-For more information we refer to [5, 8, 14] and the references therein.
+For more information we refer the reader to [5, 8, 14] and the references therein.